 Although fixed-line internet services have been available in Benin since 1995, access is limited to a small proportion of the population.
 Fixed-line internet represents only a small fraction of all accesses, with most connections being made via the mobile networks.

-Benin Smart City construction starts, Canal+ signed deal with the Beninese Electric Power Company to provide internet services via powerlines; Vodafone signs partnership agreement with Globacom; MTN Benin signs five-year Managed Rural Coverage deal with Ericsson; Orange commissions new connection from the ACE submarine cable, connecting Benin with Tenerife; be.Telecoms launches LTE services; Bill & Melinda Gates Foundation donate funds to a mobile vaccine registry program; report update includes telcos’ operating data to Q2 2016, regulator’s market data to June 2016, recent market developments.
+Benin joins free roaming scheme; Glo Mobile has its licence revoked; MTN agrees to pay XOF134.4 billion in licence fees for 2016 and 2017; Libercom cited for poor management practices; government restructures state-owned telcos; Benin Smart City construction starts, Canal+ signed deal with the Beninese Electric Power Company to provide internet services via powerlines; MTN Benin and Glo Mobile fined for poor QoS; Vodafone signs partnership agreement with Globacom; MTN Benin signs five-year Managed Rural Coverage deal with Ericsson; Orange commissions new connection from the ACE submarine cable, connecting Benin with Tenerife; be.Telecoms launches LTE services; Bill & Melinda Gates Foundation donate funds to a mobile vaccine registry program; report update includes telcos’ operating data to Q4 2017, regulator’s market data to September 2017, recent market developments.

 MTN, Moov (Telecel), Libercom, BBCom (Bell Benin), Glo Mobile (Globacom), be.Telecoms (Benin Telecoms, formerly OPT), Kanakoo (BeninNet), Isocel, EIT, FirstNet, Arts Bobo, Sobiex Informatique, Global Trading Agency, Afripa Telecom, Thuraya, Nitel, Suburban Telecom, CEB.